snakers4/open_stt/README.md

 - Looks like scipy does not always write meta-data when saving wavs (or you should save (N,1) shaped file) - this can be fixed as shown above;

 # **License**
-Dual license, cc-by-nc and commercial usage available after agreement with dataset authors
+Dual license, cc-by-nc and commercial usage available after agreement with dataset authors.
+Except for VoxForge, its license is GNU GPL 3.0.